Ariel Schvartzman Cohenca, Ph.D. in Computer Science, Princeton University, 2020

 Cameron Thieme, Ph.D. in Mathematics, University of Minnesota, 2021

 Ewerton Rocha Vieira, Ph.D. in Mathematics, Universidade de Campinas, 2015

 Nicole Wein, Ph.D. in Computer Science, Massachusetts Institute of Technology, 2021

 Apply to become a DIMACS postdoc

-We are currently seeking applications for a postdoc associated with the DATA-INSPIRE TRIPODS Institute:
+We are currently seeking applications for two positions:

 (1) DIMACS/IAS Postdoc.
 This is a two-year postdoctoral associateship with the first year (2022-2023) spent at DIMACS and the second year (2023-2024) spent at the Institute for Advanced Study (IAS) in Princeton.
 There is a requirement to teach one course during the first year.
 Applicants should be recent PhDs with interest in theoretical computer science and/or discrete mathematics.
 Research areas include but are not limited to: computational complexity, algorithms, optimization, cryptography, combinatorics, graph theory, and discrete probability.